DesktopGooseUnofficial/statement/README.md

 Installing the "Crasher Goose" seems impossible.

-Linkvertise forces you to enable notifications and read articles before you can continue.
+Linkvertise forces you to enable notifications and read articles before you can continue (this should be sketchy to anyone) this also means that you could receive random notifications from them at any time.

 ![Image of Linkvertise wanting the user to enable notifications and read articles](https://i.imgur.com/4AkLapt.png)